daggre/da_lib/README.md

 # Daggre Actual's Library (da_lib)
 ## Version & Status
-v0.8 - Early Release
+v0.9 - Early Release

 ## Description
-The da library is a collection of functions and utilities that are used in implementation of RedM resources.
+The da library is a continually growing collection of functions and utilities that are used in implementation of RedM resources.
 The library is intended to be used as an aid to developers by creating reliable and convenient ways to execute common coding practice in RedM scripts given the capabilities of the RedM game.

 ### API Layer
 The da library is also designed with an API layer to make calls into other game